 Note: Driver Easy needs Internet connection for updating drivers.
 You can connect your Windows 10 to Ethernet network or use Offline Scan feature of Driver Easy .

-c) With Free version: Click the Update button next to a flagged Wi-Fi driver to automatically download and install the correct version of this driver.
+3) With the Free version of Driver Easy: Click the Update button next to a flagged Wi-Fi driver to automatically download and install the correct version of this driver.

-With Pro version: Click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system. (and you get full support and a 30-day money back guarantee)
+With the Pro version of Driver Easy: Click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system. (and you get full support and a 30-day money back guarantee)